hugozhu/MonkeyProxy/README.md

 `monkey_proxy -target www.google.com:80 -bad_rate 10 -timeout_rate 10 -dead_rate 1 --port 12345`
 - -bad_rate: percentage of requests will return partial response
 - -timeout_rate: percentage of requests will be timed out
-- -timeout: the timed out requests will wait *timeout* milliseonds before response
+- -timeout: the timed out requests will wait exact *timeout* milliseonds before response
 - -target: the target server hostname and port *required*
 - -port: local port, typically it should be same as target server port